Home fire safety checklist

 - Turn off the heat source and leave the blanket over the pot.
 Don’t remove the blanket – the firefighters will do this.

-- Dial 000 to call the fire brigade.
+- Dial 000 to call the fire service.

 Preparing and practising for home fire safety